 Major Differences from the UK

-Understanding these differences is crucial for individuals with assets in both countries, as they must navigate the complexities of both tax systems to minimize their tax liability.
+Understanding these differences is essential for individuals with assets in both countries, as they must navigate the complexities of both tax systems — and potentially the UK-US double taxation treaty — to ensure they are not paying more tax than necessary.

 Inheritance Tax in Canada